-Firefox is an open source project; most of the code is contributed by our huge community of volunteers.
-Here you will learn about how to contribute to the Firefox project and you will also find links to information about the construction of Firefox add-ons, using the developer tools in Firefox, and other tasks.
+Firefox is an open source project; much of the code is contributed by our huge community of volunteers.
+Here you can learn about how to contribute to the Firefox project and you will also find links to information about the construction of Firefox add-ons, using the developer tools in Firefox, and other topics.

 Learn how to create add-ons for Firefox, how to develop and build Firefox itself, and how the internals of Firefox and its subprojects work.